TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 # Overview

-This site was developed to address a problem which occured during my previous employment as a Senior Account Manager for a Health and Safety Consultancy.
-I did at the time develop this solution in Microsoft Excel at the time but thought that this assignment would be a great oppertunity to create a web version of the application.
+This site was developed to address a problem which occurred during my previous employment as a Senior Account Manager for a Health and Safety Consultancy.
+I did at the time develop this solution in Microsoft Excel at the time but thought that this assignment would be a great opportunity to create a web version of the application.

 The issue was in relation to Hand Arm Vibrations (HAVS).
 HAVS is a condition caused by exposure of the hands and arms to vibration when using hand held tools.
-To prevent over exposure to vibration, the Health and Safety Executive created a HAVS Calculator so you could calculate whether an individual would be exposed to a cumilative magnitude above actions levels or limits based upon to tools which were being used during the day and how long they were being used for.
+To prevent over exposure to vibration, the Health and Safety Executive created a HAVS Calculator so you could calculate whether an individual would be exposed to a cumulative magnitude above actions levels or limits based upon to tools which were being used during the day and how long they were being used for.

-When working for my pervious company, I observed that the companies managers were having difficulty completing this calculator as they found it onerous to get hold of the imformation which they needed to complete it.
-The company had over 100 peices of equipment in use within the business and all of the vibration magnitude measurements would be stored somewhere on the system where not everyone had access: there were 100s of managers from all parts of the business requiring this information.
+When working for my pervious company, I observed that the companies managers were having difficulty completing this calculator as they found it onerous to get hold of the information which they needed to complete it.
+The company had over 100 pieces of equipment in use within the business and all of the vibration magnitude measurements would be stored somewhere on the system where not everyone had access: there were 100s of managers from all parts of the business requiring this information.

 The solution which I came up with was to store all of the required information in a central accessible database which was directly linked to the HAVS Calculator itself.